Sergio Osmeña: Senate

 In 1922, Osmeña was elected to the Senate representing the 10th senatorial district.
-During his time as president pro tempore of the senate, he became acting senate president briefly in 1930 after Senate President Quezon went ill.
+During his time as president pro tempore of the senate, he became acting senate president briefly in 1930 after Senate President Quezon became ill.

 He went to the United States as part of the OsRox Mission in 1933, to secure passage of the Hare–Hawes–Cutting Independence Bill, which was superseded by the Tydings–McDuffie Act in March 1934.

 Rivalry with Quezon

 Despite being a political ally of Quezon, he had been in controversy with him in 1922, over party principles, and in 1933 concerning the Hare–Hawes–Cutting Bill.

 Osmeña supported the controversial Hare–Hawes–Cutting Bill as it provided independence for the Philippines.
-Quezon, meanwhile, wanted to reject the bill due to certain provisions like the maintenance of U.S. military bases.
+Quezon, meanwhile, wanted to reject the bill due to certain provisions like the maintenance of US.military bases.
 After their return from the United States in August 1933, Osmeña, along with Manuel Roxas, campaigned for the ratification of it in the Philippine Legislature.
 Quezon, on the other hand, campaigned for its rejection.

 Due to the HHC Controversy, Osmeña's faction was defeated during the 1934 national elections.